Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Best-fit DHO Parameters

-Three representative points are chosen from the distribution of good DHO fits, one for each identified class: QPO, oscillatory DHO, and overdamped DHO, to investigate/visualize the intrinsic variability signatures embedded in the DHO parameters; they are labeled using a square (overdamped DHO), triangle (QPO), and a cross (oscillatory DHO).
+Three representative points are chosen from the distribution of good DHO fits, one for each identified class: overdamped DHO, QPO, and oscillatory DHO, to investigate/visualize the intrinsic variability signatures embedded in the DHO parameters; they are labeled using a square (overdamped DHO), triangle (QPO), and a cross (oscillatory DHO).
 The bottom three panels of Figure~\ref{fig:best_fit_dist}, from left to right, show the perturbation spectrum---the driving process PSD (RHS of Equation~\ref{eqn:dho2}), the impulse-response function (LHS of Equation~\ref{eqn:dho2}), and the final (simulated) DHO light curves, of the dynamical systems described by the corresponding DHO parameters at the selected points.

 It can be clearly seen from these three example DHOs that different regions of the parameter space correspond to different unique characteristics.
-The underdamped population---log($\xi$) $< 0$ in the top left panel of Figure~\ref{fig:best_fit_dist} and the top-left corner in the top right panel of Figure~\ref{fig:best_fit_dist}---has large \tauperturb\ and the light curve is smooth at short timescales but bumpy at long timescales; the QPO and the oscillatory DHO subclasses are mainly differentiated by the damped oscillation period ($T_{\mathrm{dQPO}}$), which is roughly $2\pi/\omega_0$ at log($\xi$) $< -0.2$.
-On the other hand, the overdamped population---log($\xi$) $> 0$ in the top left panel of Figure~\ref{fig:best_fit_dist} and the bottom-right portion in the top right panel of Figure~\ref{fig:best_fit_dist}---has smaller \tauperturb\ and the light curve is bumpy at short timescales but smooth over large timescales.
+The underdamped population---log($\xi$) $< 0$ in the top left panel of Figure~\ref{fig:best_fit_dist} and the top-left corner in the top right panel of Figure~\ref{fig:best_fit_dist}---has large \tauperturb\ and the light curve is smooth at short timescales but bumpy at long timescales; \editone{comparatively, the QPO subclass shows a much stronger periodicity than the oscillatory subclass.} On the other hand, the overdamped population---log($\xi$) $> 0$ in the top left panel of Figure~\ref{fig:best_fit_dist} and the bottom-right portion in the top right panel of Figure~\ref{fig:best_fit_dist}---has smaller \tauperturb\ and the light curve is bumpy at short timescales but smooth over large timescales.